 • Energy infrastructure provides essential services, and the stable supply and demand today is expected to continue in the future.
 We believe energy infrastructure is the backbone of modern society.
 The energy infrastructure sector includes the pipes, wires and storage facilities that connect and deliver our most critical resources: water, electricity, oil and gas.
 The demand for these resources is directly correlated with population growth, and has a low correlation to market cycles.
 The U.S. is the largest consumer of crude oil and natural gas products, the third largest producer of crude oil and the largest producer of natural gas products in the world.
 It is not anticipated that the services provided by infrastructure facilities will diminish over time; in fact it is expected to grow.
 U.S. energy consumption is forecasted to grow by 20% from 2009 to the year 2035 according to the U.S. Energy Information Administration (EIA), Annual Energy Outlook April 2011.
-The United States has an abundant supply of natural gas with enough natural gas consumed in the United States is produced domestically.
+The United States has an abundant supply of natural gas with enough natural gas to last for approximately 80 to 100 years, according to various industry sources.
+Natural gas consumed in the United States is produced domestically.
 Demand for natural gas continues to increase as environmentally sensitive power generation companies switch to low-cost cleaner burning fuels.
 Natural gas is viewed as a reliable back-up energy source to alternative energy (e.g., wind and solar) as it is not dependent on weather patterns.
 Natural gas is the cleanest fossil fuel, with 50% and 30% fewer carbon dioxide emissions than coal and oil, respectively, as well as lower emissions from sulfur dioxide and other pollutants.